 From a young age, Lauren was fascinated by the science of language.
 After learning about the International Phonetic Alphabet (IPA), which strives to make the pronunciation of languages more accurate by providing a symbol for every sound, she began to think about language — and its effects on communities and the bonds that strengthen them – in a different light.

 In college, Lauren studied linguistics and neuroscience and looked at how people's brains change when encountering different languages.
 As she says, "It's scientifically proven.
 You can build solidarity and break down barriers through language."

-She's also the proud founder and co-lead of Dolby's Black Employee Network (EN), Obsidian.
+She's also the proud founder and former co-lead of Dolby's Black Employee Network (EN), Obsidian.
 "At first, I was hesitant about leading Obsidian.
 The ENs were just getting off the ground, and like so many Black female professionals, I struggled with Imposter Syndrome.
 I didn't know if I was up to the task.
 Still, I pushed through the doubt because I thought it was necessary to create a space for Black voices and Black solidarity.
 And I'm so glad I did."

 It was during one of Obsidian's first-ever events that Lauren experienced the real promise of belonging.
 At the time, Black Panther had just been released, and Lauren and Obsidian had proposed a screening in the Dolby Cinema.
 The big-budget action movie—with its all-Black cast and director—was a cultural moment, and Lauren knew Obsidian and Dolby needed to be involved.

 "When people talk about belonging, I think about walking into the packed Black Panther screening, hearing Kendrick Lamar playing, seeing the Dolby Theatre lit up in purple, and realizing just how meaningful it was to see my culture represented.
 It was an unforgettable moment.
 People were showing up for us."